-We implemented and tested our algorithms with circuits from the IWLS 2005 benchmark suite [39], with design utilization set to 70% to match recent practices in the industry.
-Our wire and gate characterizations are based on a $0.18\mu m$ technology library.
-We perform static timing analysis using the D2M delay metric [2] on Rectilinear Steiner Minimal Trees (RSMTs) produced by FLUTE [12]; here FLUTE can be easily replaced by a timing-driven subroutine, but we do not expect the overall trends in our experiments to change significantly.
+We implemented and tested our algorithms with circuits from the IWLS 2005 benchmark suite [39], with design utilization being set to 70% to match recent practices in the industry.
+Our wire and gate characterizations are based on a 0.18- $\mu$ m technology library.
+We perform static timing analysis using the D2M delay metric [2] on rectilinear Steiner minimal trees produced by FLUTE [12]; here, FLUTE can be easily replaced by a timing-driven subroutine, but we do not expect the overall trends in our experiments to change significantly.
 Our netlist transformations are verified using a modified version of MiniSAT [13] and placed using Capo 10 [6].
 We have considered several different initial placements for each circuit by varying a random seed in Capo and report results as averages over these placements.
-Our netlist transformations are legalized using the legalizer provided by GSRC Bookshelf [41].
+Our netlist transformations are legalized using the legalizer provided by the GSRC Bookshelf [41].

-Our delay improvements are achieved by executing the algorithm in Figure 11.
+Our delay improvements are achieved by executing the algorithm in Fig. 10.
 We applied 2048 random simulation patterns initially to generate the signatures.
-We considered paths of less than or equal to 4 hops (5 nodes) using our delay-based metric which allowed us to find many non-monotonic paths while minimizing the size of the transformations considered.
+We considered paths of less than or equal to four hops (five nodes) using our delay-based metric which allowed us to find many nonmonotonic paths while minimizing the size of the transformations considered.
 We conducted several optimization passes until no more gains were achieved.

-A. Prevalence of Non-monotonic Interconnect
+A. Prevalence of Nonmonotonic Interconnect